ErrorTzy/writings/papers/WSIdea.md

 Pragmatic virtue: to choose a theory presupposes rational agency

+Why rational agency, or the ability to make choices an decision?
+Hirsch's answer: assume there is a language that use rational* instead of rational.
+Then it follows that, it is more rational* to be rational* than to be rational; and it is more rational to be rational than to be rational*.

+This should not be taken as a trivial claim that, "rational" could mean something else, like hello.

+The problem with this answer is to asume the normative power we attribute to our language did not change.
 ## On Charity

 Calling it rational doesn't make it automatically rational.